General Features in Jeffrey AI

 If you need to revisit a page within the path, you can quickly access it by selecting it from the pathway

-Across the bottom of the table you will find features that will help you navigate pages.
-Each of the following features are displayed from the bottom left to right corners.
+Across the bottom of the table, you will find features that will help you navigate pages.
+Each of the following features is displayed from the bottom left to right corners.

 Adjusting the number of lines per page will update the total number of pages and create a scroll bar if necessary.